Sushvika-2105/quiz_management/README.md

 # quiz_management
-A CLI-based quiz application developed using Python and MySQL, enabling user registration, quiz participation, and real-time score evaluation.
-Includes admin controls for question management and ensures secure data handling with result tracking and leaderboard features.
-# Quiz Management System

 A command-line based quiz application developed using **Python** and **MySQL**, designed to facilitate dynamic quiz-taking experiences and efficient user management.
 The system supports both **admin** and **user** roles with database-driven functionality and real-time score tracking.

 ---